Antoine Semenyo Joins Ghana Camp 24 Hours After Carabao Cup Triumph

 After playing a key role in Manchester City’s Carabao Cup triumph, Semenyo received strong ratings from the English press, reflecting his growing influence in Pep Guardiola’s setup.

-He now joins Michael Essien as the only Ghanaians to have won the competition.
+He has joined Michael Essien as Ghana's only winners of the competition.

 Watch how Black Stars players gave Semenyo a special treat on X: